10 Best Gin Cocktails: Classic Recipes for 2025

 What is the easiest gin cocktail to make?

-The Gin & Tonic is the easiest gin cocktail to make.
-Just mix Muckross Irish Gin with premium tonic water and garnish with a lime wedge.
+The Gin & Tonic is the easiest.
+Mix Muckross Irish Gin with premium tonic and garnish with a lime wedge.

 Which gin cocktail is best for celebrations?